-Washington state has various landforms, making it an attractive tourist destination.
+Washington State has various landforms, making it an attractive tourist destination.
 Washington state has spectacular sceneries, from cascade mountains and rivers to gorgeous islands.

-It is surrounded by around 450 islands, which people explore on weekends, vacations, and during leisure time.
+It is surrounded by around 450 islands, which people explore on weekends, on vacations, and during leisure time.
 The Washington Islands have a variety of parks and camping areas and spectacular views.

-The islands of Washington state are eye-catching and splendidly beautiful.
+The islands of Washington State are eye-catching and splendidly beautiful.
 With copious national and state parks and wonderful mountain views, the islands are the hidden jewels of Washington state.
 The tranquillity and the aura of the islands make you fall in love with nature.

 If you feel stressed out because of your jam-packed schedule, you can visit the islands in Washington state and ease yourself.
 The islands are worthwhile destinations to visit and explore.